Fudan-iGEM/2025-wiki/pages/contribution.md

 ## New Composite Part - pSTM1 driven EMSfp499

 The pSTM1 driven EMSfp499 BBa_255T0PHY is the best-performing *TU Recorder* from a collection of 28 [Transcriptional Unit (TU) Recorders](https://registry.igem.org/collections/6594370b-999e-4d9c-a3ea-7c1b83e12a30) systematically designed and screened by our team.
 It exemplifies both design innovation and experimental rigor, making it a strong candidate for the Best Composite Part Award.
-This part combines the EMS–responsive promoter pSTM1[^1] with an EMS-resistant fluorescent reporter EMSfp499 (optimized mSG), achieving stable tracking of promoter mutagenesis under stress.
+This part combines the EMS–responsive promoter pSTM1[^1] with an EMS-resistant fluorescent reporter EMSfp499 (optimized mSG[^9]), achieving stable tracking of promoter mutagenesis under stress.

 Because any DNA sequences could mutate under EMS treatment and distort expression signals, EMSfp499 was optimized using our [Software Tool](/software) to minimize G/C content, thereby enhancing its resistance to EMS-induced transitions.
 When the pSTM1 promoter undergoes G/C &rarr; A/T mutations under EMS treatment, the resulting transcriptional changes are faithfully captured through the fluorescence of EMSfp499.
 This enables a high-fidelity, real-time readout of promoter mutation dynamics, offering the first mutagenic recording tool for *Saccharomyces cerevisiae*.